The Church Year

 Of the Blessed Virgin Mary

-At the end of her earthly life, Mary is taken body and soul into heavenly glory.
-The Church honors her assumption as a sign of the resurrection that awaits her children.
+Mary is taken body and soul into heavenly glory, a sign of the resurrection promised to her children.

 November 1